samuelmoorec/dokku-deployment-guide/docs/database_managment.md

 # Dokku Database Management
 This guide is to help you with the basic database management from creating to a database to deleting it.
 This guide will currently only be covering for Dokku's mysql plugin.
 ### Installing MySQL plugin
 To get us started when working with databases in Dokku we first have to install the mysql plugin.
-This is required when working with any exertanal database in Dokku.
+This is required when working with any external database in Dokku.
 To install the plugin you can ssh into your server and run the following command.
 ```
 sudo dokku plugin:install https://github.com/dokku/dokku-mysql.git mysql
 ```